CMU Lecture Series

 Dr. Merrill E. Gaddis, Pi Gamma Mu, and The Gaddis Memorial Lecture

-Title: The Importance of Asking "Why?"
+Title: Project Manage My Life: The Importance of Prioritizing

-Date: October 16, 2023
+Date: October 8, 2025

 About the lecture series: The Kappa Chapter of Pi Gamma Mu, international honor society for the social sciences, sponsors the Merrill E. Gaddis Memorial Lecture.
 The lecture, established in 1984, honors the memory of Dr. Merrill Elmer Gaddis (1891-1958) who founded the Kappa Chapter at Central College in 1935 and later served as regional chancellor of the honorary society.